 So also in the case of the brain's photonic field.
 The shape of this field is one thing; the EIP is another thing --but associated with it.
 The shape of the field can be measured and when it is measured, the EIP is called on to give some results to our measuring apparatus.
 But the EIP is never directly measured.
-In a certain key sense, the EIP is immeasurable.
+In a certain key sense, the EIP is unmeasurable.

-But while the EIP is immeasurable--and most thinkers in quantum physics over the past hundred years would agree to this, I think it is fair to say--it is also the case that some of the features of the EIP come forth in the quantum fluctuations.
+But while the EIP is unmeasurable--and most thinkers in

+quantum physics over the past hundred years would agree to this, I think it is fair to say--it is also the case that some of the features of the EIP come forth in the quantum fluctuations.
 The photonic field of the brain affects, and is affected by, (in particular) electrons in the neurons.
-[Research has shown that EEG-like photonic fields can be applied rather than just measured so as to induce the expected mood-changes in the living human brains; besides, electromagnetic fields are always two-way in interaction with the structures that makes them.]
 Electrons are matter; the photonic field is a wave energy.
 The wave energy is spread out; the matter of the electrons is vast compared to the energy of each photon.
 The electrons are example of such 'fermions' as we referred to earlier -- two electrons cannot exist on top of each other.
 When electrons interact with anything, quantum fluctuations are involved.
-When electrons interact with each other--indeed, when any matter in the brain interact with any other in the brain-this sort of energy is more condensed to areas in between the matter particles: this can easily be a case of 'local' interaction--one thing influencing the things that are next to it.
-This is what a machine typically is about--the things that are (locally) near each other influence the other things; and if we spell out the rules of this interaction and the fluctuations are relatively limited, the behaviour as a whole mimics a bit of that of a computer program--ie, it is rule-based.
-[And even if speed of a machine is enhanced by a nonlocal 'spread-out' probability cloud between some particles, it is still a machine when its rules can be spelled out as if it were local interactions.]
+When electrons interact with each other--indeed, when any matter in the brain interact with any other in the brain--the energy is largely condensed in these (comparatively) huge particles, --this easily can be a case of 'local' interaction -- one thing influencing the things that are next to it.
+This is what a machine typically is about--the things that are (locally) near each other influence the other things; and if we spell out the rules of this interaction and the fluctuations are relatively limited, the behaviour as a whole mimicks a bit of that of a computer program--ie, it is rule-based.

-Now most of those who wish to see how the concepts of the quantum can affect the understanding of the biology of the brain have been looking for e.g. quantum coherence in the brain--and there are various candidates for this; and, as historically often has been the case with biology, when there are competing theories, the answer is 'both-and' rather than either-or.
+Now any of those who wish to see how the concepts of the quantum can affect the understanding of the biology of the brain are looking for such as quantum coherence in the brain and there are various candidates for this and, as historically often has been the case with biology, when there are competing theories, the answer is 'both-and' rather than either-or.
 There is, for instance, interesting research into something which has a degree of analogy to coherent light, or laser light, in the concept of coherent water, and there is water in some of the strands of the neurons and speculation of an active form of quantum coherence in these.
-The neurons are surrounded by glia cells and these have features of interest also.
+The neurons are bathed in glia cells and these have features of interest also.
 And so on and on.
-And this is what I have heard about, and read about, -- and while I've found this interesting and fascinating, it appears to me that the most obvious way in which the quantum has a say relative to the brain has not earlier on been spelled out (as far as I know).

-For common to all the structures of the brain is that they are bathed in a photonic field.
+But common to all the structures of the brain is that they are bathed in a photonic field.
 This is known.
 This field is not concentrated in pockets but to some extent spread out, because photonic fields are by nature spread out.
 The photonic fields are not composed of fermions, but are composed of whatever-it-is, perhaps photons, which can 'stack-up' on top of one another with apparent effortlessness, having zero (or, as Louis de Broglie wanted it, near-zero) rest mass.
 Their energy is chiefly their energy of movement.
-The photonic fields are everywhere in the human body and in the brain, and they interact two-way with the electrons, the electrons having a charge that are especially susceptible to interaction and resonance with an electromagnetic, or photonic, field.
+The photonic fields are everywhere in the human body and in the brain, and they interact two-way with the electrons, the electrons having a charge that are especially suspectible to interaction and resonance with an electromagnetic, or photonic, field.